flock-community/wirespec/src/integration/jackson/README.md

 ## Generate test classes

-To test this module test classes are generated from a Wirespec contract.
-To regenerate the testclasses run the following test [GenerateTestClasses.kt](src%2FjvmTest%2Fkotlin%2Fcommunity%2Fflock%2Fwirespec%2Fintegration%2Fjackson%2Fkotlin%2FGenerateTestClasses.kt)
+To test this module test classes are generated from a Wirespec specification.
+To regenerate the test classes run the following test [GenerateTestClasses.kt](src%2FjvmTest%2Fkotlin%2Fcommunity%2Fflock%2Fwirespec%2Fintegration%2Fjackson%2Fkotlin%2FGenerateTestClasses.kt)